tomfrankkirk/tomfrankkirk.github.io/TK.md

 ----

 * 2022 onwards: **Research Fellow in Physiological Imaging, University of Nottingham [current]**
-    * Leading the formation of a joint Oxford/Nottingham medical imaging spin-out, currently on a BBSRC incubator
+    * Leading the formation of a joint medical imaging spin-out, have completed a 6 month BBSRC ICURe incubator
     * Responsibilities include identifying routes to market, establishing commercial partnerships, and appliying for seed funding from Innovate UK.

 * 2021 onwards: **Co-founder and technical lead, [vaximap.org](http://vaximap.org) [current]**